SMUsamaShah/SMUsamaShah.github.io/content/blog/text_to_diagram_tools.md

 ---

-A comprehensive list of various text to diagram tools.
+A comprehensive list of various text to diagram tools which you can use directly from your web-browser.

 1. **D2** https://play.d2lang.com/
 all